patrickfrey/mewa/website/content/about.md

  * Linux x86_64 (Intel 64 bit)
  * Linux i686 (Intel 32 bit)

-Contributions for other platforms are appreciated and welcome.
+Contributions for other platforms and build systems are appreciated and welcome.